 However, over the last year or so, younger consumers have actually embraced a number of lucky “retro” brands — which has led to a few making miraculous comebacks.

 So, which brands were fortunate enough to be resurrected in 2021?
-And how did they catch the eye of modern consumers?
+And how did they use brand management strategies to catch the eye of modern consumers?
 This article will discuss two such brands — and provide tips that other forgotten brands should keep in mind if they, too, want to make a comeback in 2022.

 What Does it Mean To “Make a Comeback”?